BsNoSi/yellow-extension-ishow/README.md

 border: solid rgb(230,230,230) 1px; border-radius:6px;
 ~~~

 that can be activated by an "x" as parameter.
-You can modify the frame to your preference.
+You may modify the frame to your preference.
 Be aware, that in this case the extension needs a forced update, overwriting your changes.

 ### Examples

+> Demos of all available shows are available here [https://buoa.de/wiki/showtime#ret] with a list.
+It is a German speaking page but to see the demos you can simply go down the list to open a demo and it's parameters.

 `[ishow company/.*svg 3 0.3 show /divisions/]`